Moontan

-Moontan is the ninth album by Dutch rock band Golden Earring, released in 1973.
+Moontan is the ninth studio album by Dutch rock band Golden Earring, first released in August 1973 through Polydor internationally, Track Records in the United Kingdom, and MCA Records in the United States.
 It contains the radio hit "Radar Love", and was voted ninth-best Dutch pop album ever by readers of music magazine Oor in 2008.
 In the Q & Mojo Classic Special Edition Pink Floyd & The Story of Prog Rock, the album rated No. 32 in its list of "40 Cosmic Rock Albums".
 Moontan is the band's most successful album in the United States, being the only Golden Earring album to be certified Gold by the RIAA.

 "Vanilla Queen" twice samples Marilyn Monroe's character in There's No Business Like Show Business: "Well, in simple English I'm..." from the "Lazy" performance and "What's your name, Honey?" from the "Heat Wave" performance.

 Track listing

-All songs written by Hay and Kooymans except where noted.